Tamiko Nimura: My Writing Portfolio

 As an editor, I’ve provided developmental editing for two book manuscripts.
 I’ve copy-edited articles, history books, websites, newsletters, and other direct mass mailings.
 I’ve coached college and high school students in a number of writing assignments and contexts.
 I worked as managing editorial assistant at an academic journal for two years, which gave me a strong understanding of the editorial and publication process.
 As a former educator, I always try to encourage writers by pointing out the best parts of their writing, and then asking questions or making suggestions for making their work even stronger.

-- I write for The Seattle Star as well as the International Examiner.
+- I write occasionally for The Seattle Star as well as the International Examiner.

 - I provide social media support (website maintenance, copywriting, blogging, Facebook, Pinterest, newsletter) for Source Yoga in Tacoma and University Place, Washington.

-- Faculty response to Andrei Kozlov’s “The Boxer,” Crosscurrents Literary Review (Spring 2011)
+- Response to Andrei Kozlov’s “The Boxer,” Crosscurrents Literary Review (Spring 2011)

 Web Writing Portfolio

 - C. Rosalind Bell, “Standing In the Middle of a Secret” [interview] (11/13/15)

 - An Interview with Jaimee Garbacik, Curator of Ghosts of Seattle Past Project (8/6/15)

 - “Infinity and Chashu Ramen: An Interview with Kerwin Berk” (8/29/14)